PDD Holdings

 Loading live price…

-- Temu reaches profitability in major markets by FY28
+- Temu contribution-profitable in US/EU by FY28 on regional fulfilment

-- Pinduoduo domestic growth reaccelerates on Chinese consumer recovery
+- Pinduoduo domestic growth reaccelerates as China value-tier competitive intensity cools